By Freddie Cocker

 It took me years to accept a compliment at face-value and not think there was some sinister, double-meaning behind it (I still struggle with them now).
 It also took me a long time to understand that when I wasn’t invited to a party or night out that maybe they had just forgotten to invite me or the person in question didn’t view me in their close list of friends, it wasn’t a personal slight to me.

-Everything seemed like there was some sort of plot behind it because for the previous 9 years, that had been the case.
-I had massive anxiety over even the smallest and most basic things because of the emotional trauma that had been done to me previously caused me.
+Everything seemed like there was some sort of plot behind it because for the previous 9 years, that had been the case or had seemed the case in my eyes, such was the level of paranoia I had over walking into groups only for them to fall silent.
+I had massive anxiety over even the smallest and most basic things because of the emotional trauma that had been previously done to me.

 However, what transpired at the start of third year was an identity crisis I had never experienced before.
 Some of you might be thinking, ‘how could he have an identity crisis at 21?’.